marovira/rad/BUILDING.md

 ### Troubleshooting

-In certain Windows platforms, building ONNXRuntime can fail due to compiler errors.
-The issue is tracked [here](https://onnxruntime.ai/docs/build/inferencing.html).
-Below are some workarounds to the compiler errors that may arise:
+If the latest version of the Windows SDK is not used, then ONNXRuntime may fail to compile.
+For reference, see [this issue](https://onnxruntime.ai/docs/build/inferencing.html).
+Below are some workarounds to the compiler errors that may arise

 * Compiler errors appear regarding undefined symbols for `STRSAFE_LPSTR` and similar aliases.
 To solve this, navigate to